JasselD/JasselNotes/Queue.md

 	queue.isEmpty(); // Will check if the queue is empty or not

 	queue.size(); // Will show the size of queue

-}
+	queue.contains("Harold"); // Will show if object is in the queue or not but not the position }
 ```